PascallacsaP25/DfAM-custom_GPT/index.md

 User Input → FLOW configuration → System Instructions → GPT → Output

 ## Artifact Description
-This repository provides supplementary material documenting the system configuration (FLOW.json), the full system instructions, and illustrative screenshots.
-It documents the setup and design decisions rather than providing a deployable implementation.
+This repository contains supplementary material for documenting the system configuration (FLOW.json), the complete system instructions and illustrative screenshots of a conversation sequence.

 ## Disclaimer
+The results shown present purely documents the functionality of the stored decision tree and how to deal with deviations from the prescribed process flow and does not represent an operational implementation.